Depression in a long-distance relationship is very common. If you are in this type of relationship, you may have experienced it already.

 How to deal with a long-distance relationship depression?

-You can deal where is long-distance relationship depression by working out the things that make you feel depressed.
+You can deal with a long-distance relationship depression by working out the things that make you feel depressed.

 For some people, depression comes as a result of past experiences and deep negative beliefs about the low self-value or inability to change things.
 For others, is the current feelings and circumstances that cause depression.